shannonlucas/ccodetut3js/tutorial/docs/scene-setup/base-code.md

 ```

 :::caution
-If you do not specify a version, the most recently released version will be
+If you do not explicitly specify a version, the most recently released version
-imported.
-Importing the latest and greatest might sound like a good idea, but
+of three.js will be imported.
+Importing the latest and greatest might sound like
-updates to three.js sometimes change things in ways that can break your project.
+a good idea, but updates to three.js sometimes change things in ways that can
-So whenever you import the library, you should specify the version you are
+break your project.
+So whenever you import the library, you should specify the
-using.
+version you are using.
+This will ensure that your project continues to work
+even after new versions of three.js are released.
 :::

 ## Moving Forward